lfm0006/FOLParser/README.md

 # FOLParser
 A parser for first-order logic

 FOLParser was developed in Java using ANTLR 4.0.
-This version is working fine with FOL without quantifiers.
+This version is working fine with FOL, requiring improvements for both universal and existential quantifiers.
 Some sentences using quantifiers were tested, giving correct results.
 A test case with 18 propositional formulas was implemented in JUnit, printing in console the formal reasoning using the tableaux method.
 A graph of each resolution by tableaux is generated using dot (Graphviz).

 Some representation features:
 - Variables start with underline (e.g. _A, _B, etc)